CostEffectiveDeviceforAAD/A-Cost-Efficient-System-for-Neural-Tracking/README.md

 ## Detail
-The outside of device include serial port for arduino, power switching for OpenBCI board and two LED (shown as first figure), and volume controller, earphones jack and parallel port adapter for EEG electrode cap (shown as second figure).
-All modules are connected by jumper-wires.
+The outside of CEDA include serial port for arduino, power switching for OpenBCI board and two LED (shown as first figure), and volume controller, earphones jack and parallel port adapter for EEG electrode cap (shown as second figure).
 Two LED are for check the power on OpenBCI board and trigger on Arduino board and the volume control is worked through potentialmeter.
-The last figure shows the inside of device.

-All signals are deliveried to the IO pin through jumper wire.
+All modules are connected by jumper-wires (shown as final figure).
+The EEG acquisition module and sound trigger module are supplied from 5V DC power and COM port, and the sound player module is powered from the sound trigger module (i.e., arduin UNO).

 ***

 <img src="https://user-images.githubusercontent.com/85104167/142797442-7c8c5677-199c-4192-8cdf-e37cbf4d5fd9.jpg" width="600" height="400">